 - help the team gel by focusing on output, detail and challenging poor quality thinking

 To unlock these benefits and get your whole team working more effectively involves some of the tips to manage introverted employees on this page.
-If you’d like to get started and help your business benefit from the activating your introverts, get in touch.
+If you’d like to get started and help your business benefit from the activating your introverts, get in touch, or sign up to the personality, profits and people – the fortnightly briefing, packed with ideas to help you manage your whole team.

 Managing introverts in the workplace…ineffectively.